Explainability (XAI) techniques for Deep Learning and limitations

 Data-Specific Challenges in Explainability Methods

-Apart from the challenges mentioned above, explainability methods also encounter unique challenges across various data types.
+Apart from the challenges mentioned above, explainability methods also face unique challenges across various data types.

-In large language models (LLMs) and text data, attention weights, commonly used for interpretations, often fail to represent true reasoning paths, making explanations unreliable.
-Handling long-range dependencies further complicates attributions, while perturbation-based methods risk disrupting semantic or syntactic meaning, leading to misleading outcomes.
+In large language models (LLMs) and text data, attention weights, commonly used for interpretations, often fail to represent true reasoning paths, making their explanations unreliable.
+Attributions are further complicated by dealing with long-range dependencies, while perturbation-based methods risk disrupting semantic or syntactic meaning, leading to misleading outcomes.

-Finally, in multi-modal data, existing methods struggle to integrate interactions between different modalities, such as text and images, leading to incomplete explanations.
-Modality-specific biases can dominate predictions, further obscuring the contributions of other data types.
+Finally, in multi-modal data, current approaches find it hard to put together interactions between modalities, e.g., text and images, thus rendering explanations incomplete.
+Modality-specific biases can overwhelm predictions, further hiding the contributions of other data types.

 Conclusion

 Though several techniques including visualization-based methods and distillation and perturbation-based methods have advanced our understanding of complex models, enterprises still face significant adoption challenges.
-The opaque nature of deep learning systems along with computation overhead as well as the inability to handle varied modalities of data such as text images and multi-modal inputs creates a challenge towards the adoption of reliable AI systems.
+Opaque behavior of deep learning systems coupled with computational overhead as well as a lack of support for diverse data modalities like text, images and multi-modal inputs is posing an obstacle towards the adoption of trustworthy AI systems.

 To address these gaps, future research must prioritize methods that balance interpretability and accuracy, scale efficiently for large models, and provide robust explanations across data types.